guildai/_guild-python-legacy/README.md

 where `$GUILD_PYTHON_REPO` is the path to the cloned Guild Python repository.

+The same rules apply to `guild-lite`.
+Note that you can effectively use the `guild` command for `guild-lite` using a `guild` alias equal to `$GUILD_PYTHON_REPO/bazel-bin/guild/guild-lite`.

 ## What's working, what's not

-***Guild Python is still a highly volatile project and features may suddenly be added or break.
+***Guild Python is still a volatile project and features may suddenly be added or break.
 We apologize for this instability and will work aggressively to stabilize the project.
 In the meantime, we are grateful for your patience!
 Please refer to [CHANGES.md](CHANGES.md) for updates.***